Simple-temp/html/README.md

 ANS : The <output> tag is used for representing the result of a calculation

 What is new about the relationship between the header and h1 tags in HTML5 ? <br>
-ANS : the header for one section such as <article> or <section>.
-According to the HTML5 specification, each <header> element must at least have one <h1> tag
+ANS : the header for one section such as article or section.
+According to the HTML5 specification, each header element must at least have one h1 tag

 Explain HTML5 Graphics <br>
 ANS : html5 support two types of graphics  1.canvas(it is like drawing a whitepaper) 2.svg(it is used for icon)